tower1ight/World/4.Rand Docs for messing arround/Deranged ramblings I.md

 The rotten seer:
 A parasite lays at xylaans feet, slowly consuming its body and spreading its curse into the earth. but I ask can a part of xylaan eliminate xylaan, is a change condemnation and dos xylaan not hold parasites in high esteem.
-Tell me if [[Xylaan (entity)|IT]] were to come back tomorrow, do you think that it would burn the rot away.
+Tell me if [[Xylaan|IT]] were to come back tomorrow, do you think that it would burn the rot away.
 It has a voice, did you know that, it speaks to me with horrid shrieks and compells me to heed its command.
 Would you have me close my ears?
 I serve xylaan and I will hear the infections words

 "Rot breaks the seal and the dead speak to the earth.
 The shadows power and decaying flesh feed US afterall"